Musandam Oman collage

 Musandam’s stunning fjords have led to its nickname, the Norway of the Middle East.
 Of course, it’s much warmer, but a trip meandering through the Musandam fjords is always a pleasant experience.
 Although winter is the best time to visit, you can go snorkelling and swimming all year round.

-Disclosure: When you make a booking or purchase through links on this site, I may earn commission from partners at no extra cost to you.
+Disclaimer: When you make a booking or purchase through links on this site, I may earn commission from partners at no extra cost to you.
 This helps me to build the site and bring you more great posts!

 Musandam Oman